Kendall Jenner Flaunts Long, Lean Legs In Minuscule Shorts On Instagram

 Kendall doesn’t seem to be shy when flaunting her unbelievable body.
 As reported by The Inquisitr, the Keeping Up with the Kardashian star recently posed completely nude in a bathtub.
 The provocative photo was uploaded on her Instagram Stories on September 11.
 The model covered her chest with her knees.
 In the photo, Kendall wore glamorous makeup.

-As a fan of the model are well-aware, Kendall works hard to make sure her body is runway ready.
+As a fan of the model are aware, Kendall works hard to make sure her body is runway ready.
 According to Elle Australian, the model stated that she sticks to a strict diet and drinks about 12 cups of tea a day.

-In July, Kendall’s personal trainer, Gunnar Peterson, recently spoke to Harper’s Bazaar.
+In July, Kendall’s personal trainer, Gunnar Peterson, spoke to Harper’s Bazaar.
 During the interview, the trainer revealed how the Kendall + Kylie designer stays in such great shape.
 He noted that it is best to exercise regularly.
 He recommended during planks, squats, and lunges in order to obtain a toned body.
 He also explained that having a trainer can do wonders for beginners.

 “If you’re brand new to fitness, hire a trainer,” said Gunnar.
 “You would never rent scuba tanks, strap yourself up and jump in the water.
 It wouldn’t be fun, and it wouldn’t be safe.
 It’s the same with fitness.
 Hire a trainer, even if it’s just for a couple of workouts.”

-To see more of Kendall, be sure to watch Keeping Up with the Kardashians, airing Sundays on the E! network.
+To see more of Kendall, be sure to watch Keeping Up with the Kardashians airing Sundays on the E! network.